Blue Orange Games: History

-The first Blue Orange Games to be designed was, Gobblet.
+The first Blue Orange Game to be designed was Gobblet.
 The creators were hit with a flash of inspiration for the game while in a coffee shop in California.
 This game was an instant success all over the US and helped build up the company.
 A San Francisco Chronicle review prompted the game to sell out locally.
-Co-founder Mayot took a three month road trip across the country, covering 22,000 miles and visiting 500 stores with a jeep packed with 1,000 Gobblet games.
+Co-founder Mayot took a three-month road trip across the country, covering 22,000 miles and visiting 500 stores with a jeep packed with 1,000 Gobblet games.
 The trip and the subsequent 10,000 games sale marked the official start of the business.

 The name Blue Orange Games comes from a poem by Paul Eluard titled The Earth is Blue Like an Orange.
 The company is known for its tree planting campaign and commitment to environmental responsibility.
 The games are typically made out of wood, tin, resin and recycled or recyclable materials.
 Blue Orange Games released the best-selling game, Spot It!, in 2010, and it has since maintained its position in the top 100 of the toys & games category on Amazon.com.
 Spot it! is now available in many different editions and has a Major League Baseball license and a National Hockey League license.

 Part of the company's philosophy is a belief in the social and developmental benefits of playing offline games instead of spending time engaged with electronic devices.

-Awards

-The company has won notable industry awards for the management of their business.
-In 2011, Toy Collection and Learning Express presented Blue Orange Games with their Vendor Award and The American Specialty Retailer Association named Blue Orange Games Vendor of the Year in June 2012.
-A large part of their success has been attributed to their style of business and good relationships with retailers.